cortexlabs/cortex/docs/cluster/cli.md

   -w, --watch               re-run the command every 2 seconds
 ```

 The `get` command displays the current state of all resources on the cluster.
 Specifying a resource name provides the state of the particular resource.
-Accompanying a resource name with `-v` or `--verbose` flag provides a more detailed view of the configuration and additional metadata regarding the mentioned resource.
+A detailed view of the configuration and additional metdata of a specific resource can be retrieved by adding the `-v` or `--verbose` flag.
 Using the `-s` or `--summary` flag will show a summarized view of all resource statuses.

 ## logs